dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

+- Encode High-Throughput JPEG 2000 pixel data

 - Encode JPEG XL pixel data

-- Decode JPEG-LS pixel data on WASM
+- Decode and encode JPEG-LS pixel data on WASM

 - DIMSE networking